Are laser eye surgery procedures covered by insurance?

 You will use medicated eye drops for 1 week after your treatment, and artificial tears are recommended up to 1 month.
 On occasion, an eye drop to increase tear production (RESTASIS) may be prescribed.

 As always, avoid getting soap or water directly into your eyes.
-Obviously, after Laser Vision Correction you will be on an antibiotic and soothing drops for one week.
+Obviously, after Laser Vision Correction you will be on an antibiotic and soothing drop for one week.
 No swimming for at least 3 days, ideally 2 weeks and no eye-rubbing for two weeks.
 Showering with water in the face, shampooing hair, eyes closed is fine.
-Eye make up in 2 days but, preferably, a week.
+Eye makeup in 2 days but, preferably, a week.

 When can I drive after the procedure?

 You should not drive the day of the treatment.
 After that, you may drive when you feel confident that your visual acuity and eye comfort allow you to drive safely.
-Almost all of our patients are able to drive the next day, they achieve a vision equal or better than driving license requirements.
+Almost all of our patients are able to drive the next day, they achieve a vision equal to or better than driving license requirements.